 When you first taste a Spanish Tempranillo you’ll get hit with the flavor of leather along with cherries.
 The finish is mild, smooth and lingers with tannin on both sides of your mouth.
 American and other New World Tempranillo delivers tons of cherry and tomato-sauce flavors followed by chunky tannin.
-Tempranillo is technically a medium-bodied wine with red fruit characteristics.
-If you’ve never tried Tempranillo before you’ll find it tastes similar to Sangiovese and Cabernet Sauvignon.
+Tempranillo can be characterized as either a medium- to full-bodied wine with red fruit characteristics.
+If you’ve never tried Tempranillo before you’ll find it has a similar taste profile to Sangiovese and Cabernet Sauvignon.

 A Note About Body Tempranillo does taste full-bodied on good vintages with the addition of new-oak aging.
 However, it has thinner skins and larger grapes than Syrah so when you look at it in a glass, it will be more translucent.
 Because of the style of traditional oak aging in Spain, Tempranillo often has a ruddy-orange hue.
 While the flavor is big, the texture is usually not oily or thick.

 Tempranillo pairs with all kinds of food because it’s savory.
 The regional Spanish cuisine includes roasted vegetables and cured meats like the lusty Jamón Iberico de Bellota.
 And it’s true, Tempranillo pairs very well with the local cuisine but it works well with all kinds of cuisine.

 - Lasagna, Pizza and dishes with tomato-based sauces

 - Grits, Polenta and dishes with corn as a major ingredient

 - Mexican food such as tacos, nachos, burritos and chile rellenos

 - Try 2008 Castillo Labastida Crianza Rioja ($14) to give you a taste of a typical Tempranillo